 - Please ensure you reply to the helpdesk with an email that includes the ticket number.

 - If you're a guest of Computing Science and require the use of SFU's wireless network, please contact your faculty member host and they will contact us with the request.
-You can also use Eduroam if you have an account from another institution.
+You could also use Eduroam if you have an account from another institution.

 - Always use your SFU email account to contact us.
 Do not use a different email account or an alias to contact us.